aawadall/mcpcli/README.md

 ## Testing

 Run `go test ./... -cover` to execute the unit tests.
 Overall coverage should remain above 85%.
-Recent additions include tests for `internal/commands/test.go` to ensure the CLI testing workflow behaves as expected.
+Recent additions include tests for `internal/commands/test.go` and error handling cases in `internal/generators/node_test.go` to ensure the CLI testing workflow behaves as expected.
 See [the testing guide](doc/testing.md) for more details on running the tests for **mcpcli v0.4.1 (latest)**.
 All contributions must maintain this minimum coverage level.